GhaydA-AlQudah/Automated_SOC_Alert_Triage_and_Monitoring_System/README.md

 ### 🛡️ Local Infrastructure

-- **Local LLM — LM Studio**
-  - The LLM runs locally through **LM Studio**, keeping the AI processing within the local environment.
+- **Local-first infrastructure:** Local LLM via **LM Studio**, local embedding model, and a **local Grafana dashboard**, keeping AI processing, embeddings, and monitoring within the local environment.

-- **Local Embedding Model**
-  - Embeddings are generated locally to avoid sending data to external embedding services.

-- **Local Grafana Dashboard**
+-
-  - Monitoring and visualization are handled through a **local Grafana dashboard**.

 ### 🔒 Controlled LLM Access

-- The **LLM does not have direct access to the alerts database**.
-- It only receives the required alert information as input and produces an output.
+- The **LLM has no direct access to the alerts database**; it only receives relevant data as input and produces output within a **deterministic workflow**.
-- The overall processing flow remains **deterministic**, with the workflow controlling what actions are performed and when.
-- This limits the LLM's access to the system and prevents it from directly interacting with the underlying alert data.

 ---

 ## ⚡ Optimization